Fargo–Moorhead Graingrowers

-The Fargo-Moorhead Graingrowers were a minor league baseball team based in Fargo, North Dakota in partnership with neighboring Moorhead, Minnesota.
+The Fargo–Moorhead Graingrowers were a minor league baseball team based in Fargo, North Dakota in partnership with neighboring Moorhead, Minnesota.
 From 1914 to 1917, the "Graingrowers" played exclusively as members of the Class C level Northern League, winning league championships in 1915 and 1917 and a pennant in 1916.

 The Graingrowers were managed to the 1915 Northern League championship and 1916 pennant by Bob Unglaub, who died in a railroad accident following the 1916 season.
 After his death, Unglaub was replaced as manager by Denny Sullivan, his former teammate with the Boston Red Sox.
-Sullivan led Fargo to the 1917 championship.
+Sullivan led Fargo-Moorhead to the 1917 championship.

 The Fargo team first began a tenure of Northern League playing from 1902 to 1906, before Fargo joined the 1908 Northern-Copper Country League for one season when the Northern League restructured.
 Following the Graingrowers, the Fargo Athletics played the 1922 season as members of the Class D level Dakota League.

 The Fargo-Moorhead Graingrowers hosted Northern League minor league home games at Island Park in Fargo beginning in 1914.
 Fargo hosted early Northern League games at the Fargo field.